UnicomAI/UnicomBenchmark/CHiSafetyBench/README.md

   ![figure4](./images/figure4.png)

-- The performance between risky questions without and with conversational history
+- The performance between risky questions without and with conversational history on the refusal to answer subset

   ![figure5](./images/figure5.png)
 ## Citation